lokrau/PhD-Scraper/README.md

 ## Author: Lorenz Krause
 ## Date: 2025-07-11
 ### Description:
-This script scrapes PhD positions from the first five pages of the website [Fellowship Board](https://fellowshipbard.com/).
+This script scrapes PhD positions from the first five pages of the websites [Fellowship Board](https://fellowshipbard.com/) and [Vacancy Edu](https://vacancyedu.com/fully-funded-phd-positions/).
 These positions are first saved in a CSV file and then filtered based on keywords and countries using a Python Notebook.
 The filtered results are saved in a text file with a nicely formatted output.

 ### Usage:
 1. Navigate to the project directory: